Making The Daniel Project - pt 2

 Content license agreements: Various

-After a number of years of in-depth research at the end of the 1980s and early 90s, the storyline was created by Stewart and Deborah to follow an overview of biblical eschatological or end-time events.
+After a number of years of in-depth research at the end of the 1980s and early 90s, the storyline was created by Stewart and Deborah to follow an overview of biblical eschatological or end-time events as they produced Cup of Trembling - countdown to Armageddon hailed as the best film of the genre to date.
 Both projects can be seen to have the same pattern but use slightly different methods to tell a story which, in the case of The Daniel Project, was more to do with following television network formatting and protocol at that time.

 There was no outside collaboration with any other individuals or organisations other than the completed work was academically reviewed by a notable scholar, at Exeter University, to inspect for inaccuracies regarding theological and historical content.